psnc-dl/page-generator/README.md

 [Poznań Supercomputing and Networking Center](http://www.man.poznan.pl/).

+This project was initiated and partially funded as a part of the [Synat](www.synat.pl) project, funded by Polish National Centre of Research and Development.

-This project was initiated and partially funded as a part of the [Succeed](succeed-project.eu) project, funded by the European Union.
+This project was partially funded as a part of the [Succeed](succeed-project.eu) project, funded by the European Union.

 ## Licence